-In State Fiscal Year 2020, Project C.A.R.E. provided care consultation services to 722 non-Medicaid family caregivers of which 586 caregivers received respite care vouchers; 406 or 69% of those receiving respite were new to the program this year.
-A caregiver may receive up to three \$500 vouchers annually however 64% of the 586 caregivers were awarded a single voucher as compared to 60% in FY 2019.
+Of the 569 non-Medicaid family caregivers served, 495 caregivers received respite care vouchers; 331 (67%) of those receiving respite were new to the program this year.
+A caregiver may receive up to three \$500 vouchers annually.
+In FY 2022, 46% of the 495 caregivers were awarded 2 or 3 vouchers compared to 48% in FY 2021, and 36% in FY 2020.
 Consumer-directed respite services were performed based upon the needs and wishes of the unpaid caregiver with service options including in-home respite services, group respite (adult day care/adult day health care), or in special cases, overnight facility-based care.
-Project C.A.R.E. reached caregivers in 96 counties in FY 2020.
-As of June 30, 2020, approximately 115 unpaid family caregivers were waiting to enroll into Project C.A.R.E. and many enrolled caregivers were requesting additional respite.
-The six FTE